-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2015.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2015.
 We interviewed more than 6 000 randomly selected adults.
-Their voices represent the justice needs and experiences of millions Ugandans.
+Their voices represent the justice needs and experiences of millions of people in Mali.

-Below you will find the story of the justice problems in the everyday life of citizens in Mali.
-People told us how the problems affect them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.
+Below you can explore the story of the justice problems in the everyday life of citizens in Mali using interactive charts.
+People told us how the problems affect them, what they do to resolve those problems and how they experienced the formal and informal justice system.

 This is the justice story as the people in Mali encounter and feel it.